Software

 ks (kernel smoothing)

-library which implements a wide range of bandwidth selectors for multivariate kernel density estimation and kernel discriminant analysis, as well as sophisticated visualisation graphics.
-I don't have children (yet) so this is the closest I have to a child: I started writing it from scratch as doctoral candidate about 10 years ago, and I've carefully nurtured it into its present form with a certain maturity.
-This library is released under the General Public Licence (GPL >= 2) so anyone is free to download and use from the CRAN (Comprehensive R Archive Network), along with hundreds of other user-contribted extension libraries to the base R distribution.
+package which implements a wide range of multivariate kernel smoothers (e.g. density estimation, density derivative estimation, classification, clustering, regression etc.), as well as sophisticated visualisation graphics.
+I started writing it as a doctoral candidate in the early 2000s, and I've carefully nurtured it into its present form with a certain maturity.
+This package is released under the General Public Licence (GPL >= 2) so anyone is free to download and use from the CRAN (Comprehensive R Archive Network), along with thousands of other user-contribted extension libraries to the base R distribution.
+It also forms the basis for the practical data analysis exposited in the book Multivariate Kernel Smoothing and Its Applications.

 Other sofware I've developed in R include: